tunsmart/interactionR/README.md

 Example
 -------

-This is an example showing how to use the main function of the package:
+This is an example showing the main functions of the package:

 ``` r
 library(interactionR)